 Baking the Sweet and Spicy Nuts

-Allow the nuts to completely cool on the baking tray.
+Allow the nuts to cool completely on the baking tray.
 Once cooled, store them in an air-tight container.
-They can last up to 2 weeks if kept sealed well.
+They can last up to 2 weeks if kept in a well-sealed container.
 After each time you serve them, make sure the container is sealed properly and they will not go stale.

 I love these and serve them with so many things.
 Try them with: